smm3000/CV/README.md

  **Team Player**

 * Worked in a number of diverse teams across different projects throughout my career - I enjoy joining and working alongside different teams.
+In some of my previous roles I have also been lucky enough to lead on projects/teams.

 **Attention to detail**

 * Throughout my previous career roles - attention to detail has been an important skill which I have been able to develop throughout my career.
+This is something that has proven to be important whilst learning software development.

-**Quick Learner**
+**Enjoy Learning**

 * I thrive on learning new things & understanding how things work.
+Throughout my previous roles and during my time at Makers I've really enjoyed learning new things about software development.
+For example during my final project at Makers - I was able to begin learning a new tech stack and learning how to apply it in our project.

 **Analytical Mindset**

-* A key skill I have developed is the ability to analyse and solve a variety of problems.
+* Throughout my previous roles, I have been able to develop the ability to analyse and solve a variety of problems.
+I really thrive in a role where I can analyse problems and come up with solutions.

 ## Education